Madeby7/fMRINet/README.md

 3. **Learning rate scheduling**: Halves LR every 200 epochs
 4. **Model checkpointing**: Automatically saves best performing model
 5. **Filter interpretation**: Visualize learned temporal and spatial patterns

+## Acknowledgments

+This project adapts and extends the [EEGNet/EEGModels framework](https://github.com/arl-eegmodels) originally developed by Vernon J. Lawhern and colleagues at the Army Research Laboratory.
+Their work on CNN architectures for EEG classification provided the foundation for the temporal–spatial convolutional design used here, which we have customized for fMRI task-state classification.